rbouckaert/beasy/doc/beasy.md

 use branchRateModel{1stpos} = RelaxedClockLogNormal;
 ```

 Rates tend to differ in different partitions.
-To estimate rates across partitions such that the mean rate is the fixed to that of the branch rate model, use
+To estimate rates across partitions such that the mean rate is the fixed (`fix mean rate` in BEAUti) make sure the mutation rate for the site models are estimated.
+If that is not desirable, you can keep mutation rates fixed at their starting value (default 1) using

 ```
-use [mcmc]=FixMeanRate;
+set estimate[mutationRate] = false;
 ```

+Warning: you should not estimate both relative rates and clock rates, since these are not identifiable (see [how to set up rates](http://www.beast2.org/2015/06/23/help-beast-acts-weird-or-how-to-set-up-rates.html) for more on this).

 ## Changing tree priors